Toolbar Config object¶

 The canvas toolbar config object is optional.
 If it is not provided Common Canvas will display a reasonable default toolbar.

 If the toolbar config is provided, it configures which action buttons and dividers are shown in the toolbar.
-A toolbar will be displayed for Common Canvas if the canvas configuration field enableToolbarLayout
+A toolbar will be displayed for Common Canvas if the canvas configuration field enableToolbarLayout is set to “Top” (which is the default).

 The toolbar config object specifies actions for the left and right side of the toolbar.
-The application can also optionally tell the toolbar not to handle the enable/disable state for the standard toolbar buttons using overrideAutoEnableDisable
+The application can also optionally tell the toolbar not to handle the enable/disable state for the standard toolbar buttons using overrideAutoEnableDisable.

-When the user clicks one of the action buttons the action will be performed either by Common Canvas or by the application, if it is an applicaiton specific action.
+When the user clicks one of the action buttons the action will be performed either by Common Canvas or by the application, if it is an application specific action.
 In both cases, Common Canvas will call the beforeEditActionHandler and editActionHandler callbacks.

 The toolbar supports a number of keyboard shortcuts for accessibility

-fields contain an array of action objects: one element for each toolbar item.
+The leftBar and rightBar fields contain an array of action objects: one element for each toolbar item.
 Here is an example, toolbar configuration object:

 import { Bookmark } from "@carbon/react/icons";